-Interest Income: Interest income is recorded on an accrual basis.
+Interest Income: Interest income, adjusted for amortization of premium and accretion of discounts, is recorded on an accrual basis.
 Recognized interest income, if payable monthly or quarterly, is reported as interest receivable until collected.
 Recognized interest income due at maturity or at another stipulated date ("PIK interest") is recorded as an adjustment to the cost basis of the investment.
 We accrue interest income until events occur that place a loan into a non-accrual status (see below).
 Loan origination fees, original issue discount ("OID"), market discount or premium, and loan amendment fees (collectively, "net loan origination fees") are capitalized, and we accrete or amortize such amounts as additional interest income over the life of the loan using a method that approximates the effective interest method.
+When the Company receives a loan principal payment, the OID related to the paid principal is accelerated and recognized in interest income.
 Unamortized OID is recorded as an adjustment to the cost basis of the investment and unamortized loan amendment fees are reported as deferred loan fee revenue.
-When we receive a loan principal payment, the unamortized OID related to the paid principal is accelerated and recognized in interest income.
 All other interest income is recognized as contractually earned.
 Further, in connection with our debt investments, we may receive warrants or similar equity-related securities ("Warrants").
 We determine the cost basis of Warrants based upon their fair values on the date of receipt relative to the total fair value of the debt and Warrants received.
 Any resulting difference between the face amount of the debt and its recorded cost resulting from the assignment of value to the Warrants is treated as OID, and accreted into interest income as described above.

-Unamortized net loan origination fees on debt investments were \$2.4 million and \$1.9 million as of March 31, 2016 and December 31, 2015, respectively.
-We recognized net loan origination fee income of \$0.4 million and \$0.4 million for the three months ended March 31, 2016 and 2015, respectively.
-We recognized PIK interest income of \$0.3 million and \$0.3 million for the three months ended March 31, 2016 and 2015, respectively.
-To maintain its status as a RIC, we include non-cash interest income in the determination of distributable income.
+Unamortized net loan origination fees on debt investments were \$1.9 million and \$3.7 million as of December 31, 2015 and 2014, respectively.
+We recognized net loan origination fee income of \$2.3 million, \$1.5 million, and \$1.5 million for the years ended December 31, 2015, 2014, and 2013, respectively.
+We recognized PIK interest income of \$1.2 million, \$0.7 million, and \$37 thousand for the years ended December 31, 2015, 2014, and 2013, respectively.
+To maintain its status as a RIC, we include non-cash interest income in the amounts that must be distributed to shareholders.